pcapel/thoughts-and-things/_posts/2021-12-29-what-i-want-from-aoc.md

 toc: false
 badges: false
 comments: false
+layout: post
-description: Learning is hard...
+description: "Learning is hard..."
 categories: [advent-of-code, stream-of-consciousness]
-title: What I Want From The Advent of Code
+title: "What I Want From The Advent of Code"
 ---

 I learned about Advent of Code (AoC) for the first time back when I was first